 – Make offers for the best candidates.

-If you decide to cooperate with Ukrainian development partners like Alcor, you will receive legal & compliance support.
-Our lawyers will prepare service agreements and non-disclosure agreements, protect your intellectual property rights and confidential data, pay taxes for your developers, assist in M&A deals, and even obtain work permits for your foreign employees in Ukraine.
+If you decide to cooperate with Eastern European recruitment services partners like Alcor, you will receive legal & compliance support.
+Our lawyers will prepare service agreements and non-disclosure agreements, protect your intellectual property rights and confidential data, pay taxes for your developers, assist in M&A deals, and even obtain work permits for your foreign employees.

-This is what we did for Grammarly, a leading English writing assistance provider that helps over 30 million people in the world, when they needed to legalize and receive residence permits for some of their foreign employees in Ukraine, Alcor made it happen and even more.
+This is what we did for Grammarly, a leading English writing assistance provider that helps over 30 million people in the world, when they needed to legalize and receive residence permits for some of their foreign employees in Eastern Europe, Alcor made it happen and even more.

 A partner in development can be found among outsourcing, outstaffing, or offshoring agencies.
 However, you’ll struggle to build long-term collaboration with outsourcers and outstaffers because most of them have scarce development experience in your sphere, offer weird pricing, lack commitment to your product, question your IP rights ownership, and poorly communicate with you.